Join to Enrich

 The way to feel more included is to join one of the many groups and organizations.
 The beauty of the University of Miami is that there are more than 16,000 students from around the world, and is a vibrant and diverse academic community focused on teaching and learning.
 Set in Florida’s most tropical playground, the University of Miami can feel intimidating to some and very welcoming to others.
 Yet there are many ways to make this university in a big city feel smaller.
 Some students will choose to rush a sorority or fraternity (see our blogs about that here and here), but others will not find Greek life their cup of tea.
 No worries; there are so many valuable and fulfilling ways to get involved on campus.

 Some of you may believe that your student’s first job is school, and I couldn’t agree more.
 That said; being involved in some way is rather important too.
-Firstly, joining a club or student organization will help your student build a community.
+Firstly, joining a club or student organization will help your students build a community.
 Since they’re leaving their family and sometimes their friends behind, getting involved helps them to discover new friends with similar interests.
 It only takes a few friends to make a college campus feel smaller.
 Joining clubs or organizations allows students to discover their passions and strengths.
 It also helps them to discover what they don’t like, which can be just as important.
 Freshman year is not too soon to begin thinking about positioning yourself for future employment as well.
 Club involvement helps to build resumes.

 Too Busy to Join?